marikalam/piggybank/README.md

   - Calls are made to USBank to check if an invoices are paid ahead of due date
       - Transactions are matched based on amount and description
       - Cashflow calculations are updated based on confirmation of invoice payment
   - Calls are made to USBank to check if an invoices are late
+      - Cashflow calculations are updated